-One of the top reasons cited in favor of adopting wearable tech is its ability to streamline normal business operations and improve a company's productivity.
-Whether it's a pair of smart glasses that help guide a warehouse employee along the most efficient route or sensors that help employees more quickly reference needed information to complete a task, wearables allow businesses to improve efficiency in task management.
+One of the top reasons for adopting wearable tech is its ability to streamline normal business operations and improve a company’s productivity.
+Whether it’s a pair of smart glasses that help guide a warehouse employee along the most efficient route or sensors that help employees more quickly reference needed information to complete a task, wearables allow businesses to improve efficiency in task management.

 By monitoring employee activity or helping to guide workers through potentially dangerous tasks, wearables help empower employers and managers to prevent workplace accidents before they happen.
 Not only does that save the employee a world of hurt, but it also saves the company time and money.

-"[Wearables can] help workers be safer, for example, either around chemicals, lifting something, or climbing towers," Simonson said.
-"They're able to monitor how your body is reacting to these conditions and determine whether or not you might need to do something differently."
+“[Wearables can] help workers be safer, for example, either around chemicals, lifting something, or climbing towers,” Simonson said.
+“They’re able to monitor how your body reacts to these conditions and determine whether or not you might need to do something differently.”

 Health and wellness